Qiskit/qiskit-serverless/repository/README.md

 # Quantum Serverless repository

 Repository API for the quantum serverless project.
-It manages the access to resources like: quantum functions.
+It manages the access to resources like: programs.

 ### Table of Contents